NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_PTDF_matrix.md

 Whenever needed, the `PTDF` matrix can be computed with a distributed slack bus.
 To do so, a vecotr of type `Vector{Float64}` needs to be defined, specifying the weights for each bus of the system.
 These weights identify how the load on the slakc bus is redistributed accross the system.

 ``` @repl tutorial_PTDF_matrix
+# consider equal distribution accross each bus for this example
 buscount = length(PNM.get_buses(sys));
 dist_slack = 1 / buscount * ones(buscount);
 dist_slack_array = dist_slack / sum(dist_slack);